Skip to main content

 Create Folder, Copy Files, and Import Files Automations succeed when nothing is overwritten at the destination.
 When a file would be overwritten, the Automation step fails.

-Run Sync Automations successfully trigger a Sync, and the Sync is impacted by Archive Only mode.
+Run Sync Automations successfully trigger a Sync, and the Sync is governed by Archive Only Mode.

 Move Files and Delete Files Automations always fail in a site running Archive Only Mode.
 Do not use Move Files or Delete Files Automations.